Who can get general housing allowance? | Our Services | KelaSkip to content

 Who can get general housing allowance?

-Read more about the changes to the general housing allowance.
+Read more about the government's proposal

 If you have a small income, you can be granted general housing allowance from Kela.
 The purpose of the general housing allowance is to help you with your housing costs.
 The allowance is available for